apache/trafficserver/doc/admin-guide/files/remap.config.en.rst

     map http://www.example.com/ http://internal.example.com/
     map http://auth.example.com/ http://auth.internal.example.com/ @action=allow @internal

 The filter `disable_delete_purge` will be applied to all of the mapping rules.
 (It is activated before any mappings and is never deactivated.)
 The filter `local_only` will only be applied to the second mapping.
+The ``local_only`` filter will be checked first when it is active.

 Including Additional Remap Files
 ================================